chicagopython/chipy.org/README.md

 [![CircleCI](https://circleci.com/gh/chicagopython/chipy.org/tree/master.svg?style=svg)](https://circleci.com/gh/chicagopython/chipy.org/tree/master)

 Chipy.org is setup using the [12factor](http://12factor.net) methodology.
-It is normally powered by Heroku, but you can use Docker and Docker Compose for local development.
+The site is normally powered by Heroku, but you can use Docker and Docker Compose for local development.